nnennandukwe/sentry-demo-app/README.md

 ## Notes for Sentry Demo

 This application intentionally generates errors to demonstrate Sentry's capabilities.
-Here are some key aspects to highlight during your demo:
+Here are some key aspects:

 1. **Automatic vs Manual Error Capturing**

    - Show how some errors are automatically captured
    - Demonstrate adding context and tags to manual captures

 2. **Error Grouping and Filtering**

    - Trigger the same error multiple times to show how Sentry groups them
    - Use the search and filter features in the Sentry dashboard

 3. **Performance Monitoring**

    - Show transaction traces from API calls
    - Discuss how performance data integrates with error monitoring

 4. **Customization and Integration**

    - Point out the custom error boundary UI
    - Discuss how Sentry can integrate with other tools (Slack, JIRA, etc.)